sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following describes each child item of this object.

-* global-attributes: The global-attributes group described in {{model-global-attributes}}.
+- global-attributes: The global-attributes group described in {{model-global-attributes}}.

-* artifact (index: 37): For installation media (rel="installation-media") - dictates the canonical name
+- artifact (index: 37): For installation media (rel="installation-media") - dictates the canonical name
 for the file.
 Items with the same artifact name should be considered mirrors of each other (so download from wherever works).

-* href (index 38): The link to the item being referenced.
+- href (index 38): The link to the item being referenced.
 The href can point to several different things, and can be any of the following:
-  * a relative uri (no scheme), which is interpreted depending on context (for example, "./folder/supplemental.coswid")
+  - a relative uri (no scheme), which is interpreted depending on context (for example, "./folder/supplemental.coswid")
-  * a physical file location with any system-acceptable URI scheme (e.g., file:// http:// https:// ftp://)
+  - a physical file location with any system-acceptable URI scheme (e.g., file:// http:// https:// ftp://)
-  * an URI with "coswid:" as the scheme, which refers to another CoSWID by tag-id.
+  - an URI with "coswid:" as the scheme, which refers to another CoSWID by tag-id.
 This URI would need to be resolved in the context of the system by software that can lookup other CoSWID tags (for example,
-  * "coswid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c").
+  - "coswid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c").
   an URI with "swidpath:" as the scheme, which refers to another CoSIWD via an XPATH query.
 This URI would need to be resolved in the context of the system entity via dedicated software components that can lookup other CoSWID tags and select the appropriate tag based on an XPATH query.
 Examples include:
-  * swidpath://SoftwareIdentity[Entity/@regid='http://contoso.com'] would retrieve all CoSWID tags that include an entity where the regid was "Contoso".
+  - swidpath://SoftwareIdentity\[Entity/@regid='http://contoso.com'\] would retrieve all CoSWID tags that include an entity where the regid was "Contoso".
-  * swidpath://SoftwareIdentity[Meta/@persistentId='b0c55172-38e9-4e36-be86-92206ad8eddb'] would retrieve CoSWID tags that matched the persistent-id.
+  - swidpath://SoftwareIdentity\[Meta/@persistentId='b0c55172-38e9-4e36-be86-92206ad8eddb'\] would retrieve CoSWID tags that matched the persistent-id.
-  * See XPATH query standard : http://www.w3.org/TR/xpath20/ [FIXME: Concise XPATH representation is covered in the YANG-CBOR I-D]
+  - See XPATH query standard : http://www.w3.org/TR/xpath20/ <!--FIXME: Concise XPATH representation is covered in the YANG-CBOR I-D-->

-* media (index 10): See media defined in {{model-concise-software-identity}}.
+- media (index 10): See media defined in {{model-concise-software-identity}}.

-* ownership (index 39): Determines the relative strength of ownership of the software components.
+- ownership (index 39): Determines the relative strength of ownership of the software components.
 Valid enumerations are: abandon, private, shared

-* rel (index 40): The relationship between this CoSWID and the target file.
+- rel (index 40): The relationship between this CoSWID and the target file.
 Relationships can be identified by referencing the IANA registration library: https://www.iana.org/assignments/link-relations/link-relations.xhtml.

-* media-type (index 41): The IANA MediaType for the target file; this provides the consumer with intelligence of what to expect.
+- media-type (index 41): The IANA MediaType for the target file; this provides the consumer with intelligence of what to expect.
 See http://www.iana.org/assignments/media-types/media-types.xhtml for more details on link type.

-* use (index 42): Determines if the target software is a hard requirement or not.
+- use (index 42): Determines if the target software is a hard requirement or not.
 Valid enumerations are: required, recommended, optional.

-{: #model-software-meta}
-## The software-meta Object
+## The software-meta Object   {#model-software-meta}

 The CDDL for the software-meta object is as follows: